robrich/kubernetes-hands-on-workshop/10-A-bigger-site/start/README.md

 9. Change references from `hellonode` to `frontend`.

-10. Optional: If you specified the service's `nodePort`, change this port to be unique in the range 32000-33999.
+10. Optional: If you want to specify the service's `nodePort` in the yaml file, change this port to be unique in the range 32000-33999.
 If using a Kind cluster, ensure it's one of the ports forwarded in `00-Install/kind.yaml`.

 Backend